miyaoka/twitter-search-from-account/README.md

-# Twitter profile search
+# Twitter search by account

-Auto input search params for profile page.
+Auto input search params by account.